sel8888/harmonic-shape-transform-2026-koncept/README.md

 ### A New Concept for Shape Transformation Using Harmonic Notes

+## Community Traction & Call for arXiv Endorsement

+The **Harmonic Shape Transform (HST)** has seen explosive organic growth within its first 7 days:
+* **789+ Unique Cloners** – Active integration by developers and researchers.
+* **0% Failure Rate** – 0 symmetry flips across 2,000+ validated correspondences.
+* **11x Speedup** – Moving the industry standard from 142 min to 13 min.

+## Seeking arXiv Endorsement
+While the code is already being widely adopted by the community, I am currently seeking an **arXiv endorsement** in the following categories:
+* **cs.GR** (Computer Graphics)
+* **cs.CV** (Computer Vision)

+If you are an established researcher in these fields and have found HST valuable for your work, **I would greatly appreciate your endorsement.** Your support will help formalize this volumetric approach as the new standard for spectral initialization.

+Please reach out via GitHub Issues or directly if you can assist with the endorsement process.

+---

+*"The answer was always one eigenfunction away.
+Now, the circle is complete."*

 > <span style="color:green">🟢 </span> *"[ZoomOut] can be used in conjunction with existing initialization techniques."*
 > — Melzi et al., 2019
 >